 A script without a strong and clear intent and a formidable obstacle is not a drama, it is closer to journalism reporting facts.
 Solution selling is similar to drama, we are doing much more than reporting facts, we are presenting creative solutions that address formidable obstacles and conflicts standing in the way of our customers achieving their business goals.

 Tony Kushner is a highly skilled screenwriter, he and his team pressed hard, chipped away and perfected his Lincoln script.
 Spielberg, one of the most influential personalities in the history of film, had the trust and confidence in Kushner’s work.
 Collider, www.collider.com, a movie news site posted an article ranking it as the 4th best film out of 30 he had directed.
-The review said “Rather than try to tackle Lincoln’s whole life, Lincoln wisely attempts to encapsulate the legendary President’s essence through one of his singular achievements…”
+The review said, “Rather than try to tackle Lincoln’s whole life, Lincoln wisely attempts to encapsulate the legendary President’s essence through one of his singular achievements…”

 The point for us is, selling solutions to an enterprise is complex.
 Rather than trying to solve all conflicts with a ‘one size fixes all’ solution, we need focus, positioning ourselves to solve a high stakes conflict standing in the way of the customer achieving a critical goal.
 And we need to do it better than anyone else.
-This requires skill, good leadership and coaching, which takes us back to Aaron Sorkin, “you cannot rely on accidental discovery, or telling well-crafted stories by accident that build confidence and trust, it does not work like that in the real world, you need rules.”
+This requires skill, good leadership and coaching, which takes us back to Aaron Sorkin, “you cannot rely on the accidental discovery, or telling well-crafted stories by accident that build confidence and trust, it does not work like that in the real world, you need rules.”

 Bringing it all together

 When writing a script it is not until the screenwriter introduces the intention that they have really begun a story.
 And it is not until they introduce the obstacle that the conflict has begun.
-Solution selling is similar, until we find the intent, obstacle, conflict it is unlikely we will have an opportunity.
+Solution selling is similar until we find the intent, obstacle, conflict it is unlikely we will have an opportunity.
 And until we find the compelling event we cannot confidently forecast our opportunity.

-In this article I have focused mainly on screenwriters discipline to find the intent, obstacle and conflict.
+In this article, I have focused mainly on screenwriters discipline to find the intent, obstacle and conflict.
 In Part 2, I will consider the importance of research for screenwriters, how they know whether the intent is strong enough, and the obstacle formidable enough.
 The importance of raising the stakes and the value of building a network of trusted advisors and contacts to deliver a world class script.
-I consider we can adapt many of these disciplines used by screenwriters to strengthening our own skills managing and developing high value solution sales opportunities.
+I consider we can adapt many of these disciplines used by screenwriters to strengthening our own skills managing and developing high-value solution sales opportunities.

 Please share your feedback and experiences, do these or other disciplines used by screenwriters help you or your teams sharpen their solution sales skills?